-Students who have not met graduation requirements according to their home district will have the opportunity to return to the ALC in fall as a "Senior Plus".
+Students who have not met graduation requirements according to their home district at the end of their 12th grade year will have the opportunity to return to the ALC in fall as a "Senior Plus".

 "Walking through graduation ceremony" is based on individual district policies.
-It is the responsibility of the student and parent/quardian to connect with their home district to review eligibility and expectations.
+It is the responsibility of the student and parent/guardian to connect with their home district to review eligibility and expectations.

-Daily Schedule: School will be open from 8:00 AM - 4:00 PM, Monday through Thursday, 8:00 AM - 3:00 PM on Fridays..
-Students should not arrive before 8:0) AM unless prior approval from ALC staff.
+Daily Schedule: School will be open from 8:00 AM - 4:00 PM, Monday through Thursday, 8:00 AM - 3:00 PM on Fridays.
+Students should not arrive before 8:00 AM unless prior approval from ALC staff.
 Classes begin at 8:30 AM and end at 3:00 PM.
 A thirty minute lunch break is provided daily.
 Students are expected to attend class daily.
 Students are not allowed to leave the building without permission from the office.